 Research, Running, and Religion

 From Clarks Summit, PA, Dammer came to Georgetown with a passion for biological sciences, though she was initially unsure of her concentration in this subject.
-After being exposed to a combination of the research opportunities, policy perspectives, interdisciplinary courses as well as “an emphasis on problem solving and health disparities,” Dammer chose to major in biology of global health.
+After being exposed to a combination of research opportunities, policy perspectives, interdisciplinary courses as well as “an emphasis on problem-solving and health disparities,” Dammer chose to major in biology of global health.

 “The professors in the biology department are great at exposing students to academic options during freshman year and introducing us to older students that have taken different paths within the department,” Dammer says.
 “Some of these classes introduced me to the STIA minor, and I am grateful I took the opportunity to be part of the SFS while still getting a liberal arts education from the College.”